 There is a model in risk management called the Swiss cheese model.

-The idea is that risk management is a layered system, where layers of controls are designed to prevent bad things from happening.
-It is when the layers fail- or when the holes in a series of cheese slices align – that the controls fail to prevent the bad things from happening.
+The idea behind the model is that risk management is a layered system where a series of controls are deployed to prevent bad things from happening, identify them quickly if they happen, and mitigate the consequences.
+Unfortunately, when holes in the cheese slices align – the controls fail to do their job.

-It is one thing to allow the holes to align; it is quite another not to have all the necessary cheese slices in place in the first place.
-Safe environment based prevent and mitigate SAM risk management is not comprehensive compared to risk management best practice.
+It is one thing to fail to notice holes or prevent them from aligning; it is quite another not to have the right cheese slices you need in the first place.

-That risk management must be comprehensive to be effective is a BOKRIM core principle.
+That sexual abuse prevention must be comprehensive is a BOKRIM core principle.

 We talk about the need for organizations to implement comprehensive protection for themselves for the rising costs of failing to prevent sexual abuse here.
 You can see what comprehensive sexual abuse prevention and protection look like in our Ten-Step Guide.